MlvPrasadOfficial/DataScience_University_by_MLV_Prasad/README.md

 **Data Scientist** @ Turing | M.Sc Computer Science (A.I and M.L)

+You can join my Telegram Group here : [Telegram]

 This Repo is a Personal Ambition Project of mine..
 The Project starts from AUG 1 2024 The Agenda of this repo to Create

     1. Video Explainations of All the Data Science Topics
     2. Create Code solution Repositories and Reading Material along with that study.